BIDMCDigitalPsychiatry/LAMP-platform/docs/09-data_science/06-Cortex/04-Features/01-Primary/03-game_level_scores.md

 - `avg_pumps` (game: balloon_risk): (float) the average number of balloon pumps.
 - `avg_tap_time` (game: cats_and_dogs, jewels_a, jewels_b, spatial_span): (float) the average tap time.
 - `avg_perc_correct` (game: cats_and_dogs, jewels_a, jewels_b, spatial_span): (float) the average percent of correct taps.
+Please note that currently there is information missing from the API, so the pop_the_bubbles scores will not be accurate.

 #### Example